 Budget and timelines will pose limitations, as sufficient funds and time must be allocated to do research properly.
-Your resources will also help determine whether you are able to conduct research in-house or need to obtain expertise from outside your organization (see Appendix A for a detailed checklist on conducting research with a consultant).
+Your resources will also help determine whether you are able to conduct research in-house or need to obtain expertise from outside your organization (see APPENDIX 1 for a detailed checklist on conducting research with a consultant).
 You may also be able to identify and coordinate with research partners to expand your resources (see Chapter 7 for more information).

-When conducting research in-house, cost considerations will include: staff to manage the project, research training, interviewers and
+When conducting research in-house, cost considerations will include: staff to manage the project, research training, interviewers and software.

-The Research Process for a Visitor Survey software.
 In addition, if you are not working in collaboration with partners, your staff should be knowledgeable about research implementation, tourism research techniques, and both data analysis and presentation as this is a specialized set of skills (e.g. data analysis requires statistical expertise) and it is important to take the time to ensure you and your staff are equipped to carry out these tasks.